msurdeanu/my-workflows-app/README.md

 #### Anchors and aliases

-Relying on YAML format, give us the opportunity to use anchors and aliases to simplify workflow definition.
+Relying on YAML format gives us the opportunity to use anchors and aliases to simplify workflow definition.
 More details about how to use them are described [here](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#YAML-Anchors-and-Alias).